RadiusNetworks/scanbeacon-gem/README.md

 # Dependencies
-To scan for beacons, you must have a Linux machine with BlueZ installed, or a Mac, or a BLE112 device plugged in to a USB port (on Mac or Linux).
+To scan for beacons or advertise, you must have a Linux machine with BlueZ installed, or a Mac, or a BLE112 device plugged in to a USB port (on Mac or Linux).

-To advertise as a beacon, you must have a Linux machine with BlueZ installed.